-Design challenges – The house and garden are in a lovely setting, but the garden felt very open and quite exposed to the elements; there was also a sense of being overlooked by a neighbouring property.
+The house and garden are in a lovely setting, but the garden felt very open and quite exposed to the elements.
+There was also a sense of being overlooked by a neighbouring property.
 A sense of sanctuary and privacy was required around the house whilst maintaining a visual connection with the surrounding countryside.
 Views within the garden needed to be created and framed to give a sense of scale.

 Mown paths through the meadow area provide a sense of control and an invitation to explore further.
-An extra contemporary touch was added by using bespoke modern sculpture to lead the eye and frame wonderful views across the Chilterns.
+An extra contemporary touch was added by using bespoke modern sculpture to lead the eye.
+Wonderful views across the Chilterns are now framed.
 Overall, the result is a garden which is well-loved and regularly used by its owners.

 Design solutions are very subjective and there are always many choices to make – from the concept design stage to the detail of a path width.
 Just where to start designing a new garden from is interesting.
-I often start out (as I did in this example) with very basic shapes, lines, usage flow.
-I start sketching that out (always by hand initially) and start to see some geometry within the flow with which I can work and develop ideas further and in more detail.
+Often, I start out (as I did in this example) with very basic shapes, lines, usage flow.
+I start sketching that out, always by hand initially, and start to see some geometry within the flow.
+I work with these sketches to develop ideas further and in more detail.

-Often with a new project there’ll be a trigger from my history – I never know where it’s going to come from, it might be from a garden that I visited 20 years ago.
+With a new project there’ll often be a trigger from my history.
+I never know where it’s going to come from.
+It might be from a garden that I visited 20 years ago.
 In this example, I was influenced by some elements of the wonderful walled garden at Scampston Hall in North Yorkshire.
 Sometimes of course there are more ‘gnarly’ problems to solve too.
 There’s always a conflict of some sort to solve, or an opportunity to balance the garden’s functionality with its aesthetics.
-With the Barn Garden, I was keen to ensure the clients could enjoy a feeling of sanctuary whilst maintaining a strong connection to the surrounding countryside.
+With this garden, I was keen to ensure the clients could enjoy a feeling of sanctuary whilst maintaining a strong connection to the surrounding countryside.

-I hope that this design case study has been of interest – to fellow garden designers, to clients and to people interested in creative thinking generally!
-Please do share your thoughts by commenting as shown at the top.
-If you would like to know more about our garden design work, then please browse a range of our projects here.
+I hope that this design case study has been of interest – to fellow garden designers and to clients.
+And to people interested in creative thinking generally!
+Please do get in touch and share your thoughts.

 This blog post first appeared on our website in September 2019 and was the most popular post in our 2019 series.